kaiwaehner/hivemq-mqtt-tensorflow-kafka-realtime-iot-machine-learning-training-inference/infrastructure/README.md

 3. Monitoring and interactive queries
     * Go to [confluent](confluent) directory
     * Use the hints to connect Confluent Control Center, Grafana, Prometheus for monitoring or working with KSQL CLI for interactive queries
-4. You can also connect to Grafana and observe Cluster and application-level metrics for HiveMQ and the Device Simulator: `kubectl port-forward -n monitoring service/prom-grafana 3000:service`
+4. You can also connect to Grafana and observe Cluster and application-level metrics for HiveMQ and the Device Simulator: `kubectl -n monitoring port-forward service/prometheus-grafana 3000:service`
 5. Streaming Model Training and Inference with Kafka and TensorFlow IO: This includes seperated steps which are explained here: [python-scripts/README.md](../python-scripts/README.md).

 For more details about the demo, UIs, customization of the setup, monitoring, etc., please go to the subfolders of the components: [terraform-gcp](terraform-gcp), [confluent](confluent), [hivemq](hivemq), [test-generator](test-generator), [tensorflow-io](python-scripts/README.md).